timob/buildproxy/README.md

 Build Proxy
 ===
 This cli command is used to rebuild source code while developing a local HTTP server.
 The configuration file path defaults to `~/.buildproxy.yaml`.
-It consists of an array of configuraion stanzas like:
+It consists of an array of configuration stanzas like:
 ``` yaml
 - name: "hello"
   start_command: "./hello --listen=:6000"